sfigg/commercialization-public/manufacture/iot/create-packages.md

 # Create Windows Universal OEM Packages

 ## Overview
-Packages are the logical building blocks used to create Windows devices.
+Packages are the logical building blocks used to create IoT Core images.

 *  **Everything you add is packaged**.
-Every file, library, registry setting and customization that you add to the device is included in a package.
-Each package includes a package project file (*.wm.xml) that lists the content and its locations.
+Every driver, library, registry setting, system file, and customization that you add to the device is included in a package.
+The contents and location of each item are listed in a package definition file (*.wm.xml).
 *  **Packages are signed**.
 Every customization on your device is trackable to a package with a signature.
 Only you and partners that you trust can update the packages.
 *  **Packages are versioned for easy web-based updates**.
 Need to change a setting or a file?
 Update the package and put it on an update server, and the devices can update themselves.

 ![A sample package file (sample_pkg.cab) includes a package definition file, package contents like apps, drivers, and files, plus a signature file and a version number](images/OEMPackages.png)

-Windows Packages fall into three primary categories:
+Packages fall into three main categories:
-* Microsoft prebuilt packages that are delivered with mobileos and contain the core operating system
+* **OS kit packages** contain the core Windows operating system
-* SoC vendor prebuilt packages that are delivered by the vendor and contain the drivers and firmware that support the device's chipset
+* **SoC vendor prebuilt packages** contain drivers and firmware that support the chipset
-* OEM packages that are built by partners to contain their device-specific drivers and customizations
+* **OEM packages** contain device-specific drivers and customizations

 [Learn about how to combine these packages into images for devices.](iot-core-manufacturing-guide.md)

 The Windows Universal OEM packaging standard uses a new schema that's compatible with more types of devices.
-If you've built packages using the legacy mobile or IoT packaging standard, and you'd like to use them on IoT devices, you'll need to convert them.
+If you've built packages using the legacy packaging standard (pkg.xml), and you'd like to use them on IoT devices, you'll need to [convert the packages](#convert_packages).

 ## Create a package project with no content
-A package project XML file generally starts with no content.
-The following is an example of an empty package project.
+A package generally starts with a Windows Manifest package definition file (*.wm.xml) with no content.
+The following is an example of an empty package definition file.

 >[!IMPORTANT]
-> The package project XML file must use the "wm.xml" extension.
+> The package definition file must use the "wm.xml" extension.

 ```xml
 <?xml version='1.0' encoding='utf-8' standalone='yes'?>